We Love Doodles

 Before we get into whether or not castor oil is safe for dogs, let’s talk a little about what it is.
 Castor oil derives from the castor bean.
 The plant is native to Africa.
 It’s famous for its beans, which have a variety of medical applications.
 Today, it’s most often used by dentists filling cavities.

 It’s also a unique plant in that it’s the only one of the species Ricinus Communis.
 Although Ricinus is the Latin for a specific type of tick, that’s one thing you can’t treat your dog for using castor oil.
-So, what can castor oil for dogs do, and is using it safely?
+So, what can castor oil for dogs do, and is using it safe?

 More Dog Questions: Are Smoked Bones Safe For Dogs and Are Bell Peppers Safe For Dogs?